Serrowxd/resumexo/README.md

 ## ~ Icons by the amazing Neho ~

+#### To-Do

+* I'd like to get a button that swaps the page from a light color scheme to a dark one (something that adjusts the CSS styles)

+* Phone Layout!

+* Possible padding adjustments to UpperBody that allow it to be more uniform - there is an uneven gap between the two and if I bring them closer together it might help.

 ## Project Notes

 After multiple attempts, I'm going to try and make something really simplistic.
 Listing inspiration below.